xddxdd/blog/source/_posts/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian/index.md

 4. Start the VM and wait a while.
 Windows will automatically install NVIDIA drivers.
    - If Device Manager shows the GPU with an exclamation sign and error code 43, you need to check if you've missed any steps and if you've configured everything correctly.
-     - Switch Device Manager to `Device by Connection` and verify that the NVIDIA GPU is at Bus 1, Slot 0, Function 0.
-The parent PCIe port to the dGPU should be at Bus 0, Slot 1, Function 0.
+     - (2022-01) ~~Switch Device Manager to `Device by Connection` and verify that the NVIDIA GPU is at Bus 1, Slot 0, Function 0.
+The parent PCIe port to the dGPU should be at Bus 0, Slot 1, Function 0.~~
-     - If they don't match, you need to reallocate PCIe addresses with the method above.
+     - ~~If they don't match, you need to reallocate PCIe addresses with the method above.~~
+     - (2023-05) This step is no longer needed in my attempt today.
    - If the OS didn't automatically install the NVIDIA driver, and your manually downloaded driver installer also shows that the system is incompatible, you need to check the properties of the GPU device.
 Check if there is a sequence of zeros after `SUBSYS` in its Hardware ID.
      - If there is, refer to step 1.